Gluten Free Sour Dough Bread, WOW!

 • When you use the 150g of starter to make your preferment or sponge, feed your Starter and set her out or in the oven for a few hours.
 If making bread soon, leave her out and continue feeding her until ready to use.
 If you aren’t going to use her again for a week or longer, put her in the fridge to store.
 You wont need to feed her, but once a week or until you are ready to use her again.

-• When ready, take your starter out of the fridge, and feed her again the 45 brown rice:55 water ratio to get her bubbling .
+• When ready to bake, take your starter out of the fridge, feed her again the 50g brown rice:50g purified water to get her bubbling.

 Instructions:

-If you are using your gluten free starter that’s been out on your counter, meaning its already “active” and at room temperature, OR if your starter has been stored in the fridge, unfed, you’ll need to feed your starter at least once, maybe twice, to get her good and bubbly aka “active”.
+If you are using your gluten free starter that’s been out on your counter, feed daily and its already “active” and bubbling at room temperature, OR if your starter has been stored in the fridge, unfed, you’ll need to feed your starter at least once to get her good and bubbly aka “active”.
+It may take an hour or two to get the starter active and bubbly.
+I let her rest in a warm spot on counter covered with a napkin or in the oven with the light on.
+Air, flour and warmth gets the starters active.

-If starter needs more fuel, feed again after 4 hours: the 120-140g brown rice flour and 120-140g filtered water.
-Wait until she gets active, doubeling in volume and very bubbly before using her.
+If your starter isn’t bubbling, it may need a second feed, same as above direction.
+IF it isn’t bubbly after 4 hours, feed again: the 50g brown rice flour and 50g filtered water.
+Wait until she gets active, doubling in volume and very bubbly before using her.

-This is important, as an active starter with lots of bubble action and nearly doubled in size is what you want to happen. #goals.
+This is important, as an active starter with lots of bubble action and growing in size is what you want to happen.
+I’ve found sour dough starter doesn’t grow a ton…

 Ready Set, HERE WE GO!